Odontogenic keratocyst: Histology

 Odontogenic keratocysts have a diagnostic histological appearance.
 Under the microscope, OKCs vaguely resemble keratinized squamous epithelium; however, they lack rete ridges and often have an artifactual separation from their basement membrane.

 The fibrous wall of the cyst is usually thin and uninflamed.
 The epithelial lining is thin with even thickness and parakeratinised with columnar cells in the basal layer which have focal reverse polarisation (nuclei are on the opposite pole of the cell).
 The basal cells are an indication of the odontogenic origin as they resemble pre-ameloblasts.
 The epithelium can separate from the wall, resulting in islands of epithelium.
 These can go on to form 'satellite' or 'daughter' cysts, leading to an overall multilocular cyst.
 Presence of daughter cysts is particularly seen in those with NBCCS.
 Inflamed cysts show hyperplastic epithelium which is no longer characteristic of OKCs and can have resemblance to radicular cysts instead.
 Due to areas of focal inflammation, a larger biopsy is required for correct diagnosis of odontogenic keratocysts.

 Treatment

 As the condition is quite rare, opinions among experts about how to treat OKCs differ.
 A 2015 Cochrane review found that there is currently no high quality evidence to suggest the effectiveness of specific treatments for the treatment of odontogenic keratocysts.
+A more recent review from 2017 found that the rate of recurrence varies significantly according to some clinical, radiographic, and histopathological features, as well as surgical management.
 Treatment depends on extent of multilocularity and cyst.
 Small multilocular and unilocular cysts can be treated more conservatively through enucleation and curretage.
 Treatment options for KTOC may vary according to its size, extent, site, and adjacent structures.